obrunet/Looker_Data_Analysis/01.LookML_Dev/README.md

 Depending on how they are made, tiles can listen or ignore some filters.

 __Share & send content__:

 once:
   - a snapshot: download it or send the data
   - current: share the URL

 repeatedly: schedule it

+2. Building Reports:

+Side note: Looker lets you create an alert on a specific metric with scheduled checks (one can specify the frequence of the checks)

+__Dimensions__ = attributes records can be grouped by.

+__Measures__ = calculations on groups (count, total, avg...)

+__Filters__ created with:
+- the icon in the dimensions / measures left panel
+- or the gear in tables

+applied on:
+- dimension: filter raw data - done behind the scene - could lead to misinterpretation
+- measures: filter on rows from the result
+- or an user attribures by clicking on a dimension value

+__Folders__ are either shared, personnal, "all" depending on your permissions / rights.

+3. Creation of a dashboard from
+- an explore
+- a look
+- a blank dashboard

+3 types of piles:
+- query tiles: you specify the data you want to show, defined from an explore or the dashboard itself
+- look link tiles: use teh qury & viz of a saved report (Look).
+The linked look must be in the same folder.
+Used when several dashboards need the same tile.
+- text tiles: headers, descriptions...

 ## Recommended Looker knowledge & Looker Tools:
 - Maintain and debug LookML code